Nursing Ausbildung in Germany For International Students (2026 Guide)

 Public Health

-In particular, population health, illness prevention, and health policy are the main topics of public health programs.
+Population health, illness prevention, and health policy are the main topics of public health programs.

 Areas of Focus:

-In general, Global health, health promotion, and epidemiology are the main areas of focus.
+Global health, health promotion, and epidemiology are the main areas of focus.

 Careers:

-Consultant, epidemiologist, health educator, and public health nurse
+consultant, epidemiologist, health educator, and public health nurse

 Healthcare Management

-Generally, Healthcare management programs train nurses for administrative and leadership positions.
+Healthcare management programs train nurses for administrative and leadership positions.

 Areas of Focus: